 Due to its strategic positioning and its proximity to the pacific theatre, Australia has long been a key ally to the U.S and the partnership is seen to contribute to the regional stability of the Pacific.

 There has long been a resistance to missile defense in Australia.
 ‘Star-wars’ like intercontinental defense systems go against the ideology of the Labor Party, as shown by several recent white papers released against an increase in missile defense.
+Australia is a part of the Five Eyes intelligence sharing alliance with the US.

 Recently the rhetoric, both nationally and internationally, on missile defense in Australia has shifted.
 The Labor Party now has the platform that theatre and locale missile defense systems are okay and a good instrument of protection to have.